Pakz001/html5examples/3D/threeTest/Test/Readme.md

 </a>

 <br><br>
 note: the engine uses square blocks right now.
-I started a different version where there would be more types of blocks such as ramps.
+I started a different version where there would be more types of blocks(tiles) such as ramps.
+This would use auto-tiling to convert the world data into the right (mesh)tiles.
 Adding more geometry can be done making it a more rounded engine.
 Not sure when that folder with code gets created and added.<br>